resiliencetheatre/rpi-extree/README.md

 ## Buildroot

 Check [buildroot manual](https://buildroot.org/downloads/manual/manual.html) and install mandatory packages to your build host before building this project.
+Cross compilation of Raspberry Pi 5 image on Intel Core i5-8365U laptop takes almost 4 hours.
+Using dedicated build host with fast disk, lot's of RAM and powerful CPU drops this time significantly.
+See equipments list above.

 Baseline configurations are: